basalam/Metabase-Search/README.md

 ## Metabase Version

-We try to support the latest version of metabase but here we have a table that you can get help from it for selecting docker tag
+We try to support the latest version of metabase but here we have a table that you can get help from it for selecting docker tag (if you are not using Docker use provided DockerTag as CommitHash when cloning/checking-out)

 | DockerTag | Tested Metabase version |
 -|-